letigsainz/tech-writing/FoodLink User Guide/USERGUIDE.md

 #### Marking an order as Complete

 When your charity receives a donation successfully, mark the order as complete.
-You can find the Complete button on the far right column for the given entry.
+You can find the "Complete" button on the far right column for the given entry.

 <img src="images/image9.png" width="50%" height="50%">

 #### Canceling an order

 In the event you want to cancel, you must do so 48 hours before scheduled delivery time.
-The cancel button will disappear from the entry after the time window has passed.
+The "cancel" button will disappear from the page after the time window has passed.

 ## Logging Out